This post originally posted in June 2021.

 As a teenager in the late 90s, I barely knew what “transgender” meant.
 Certainly, nobody at my conservative high school was openly transgender or non-binary.
 In 2017, however, researchers found that 1.8% of high school students identify as transgender.
+Another study found that over 9% of kids have some form of gender fluidity.

 - Suicidal thoughts or attempts